;

 • What is your preferred team coaching quadrant?
 Do you always start with the (UL) – Individual Interior world of the team leader?
 Do you spend most of your time on the (UR) focusing on the “what” of team performance?
 Or, do you prefer to coach on the “how” of team process (LL)?
 Or, work on the team structure and design (LR)?

-As learning capability is critical to teaming and a big part of the role of team coaching is to accelerate learning, I find this change journey mapping a useful exercise in setting anchor points, co-creating the relationship and establishing the coaching agreement with my team clients.
+As learning capability is critical to teaming and a big part of the role of team coaching is to accelerate learning, I find this change journey mapping a useful exercise in setting anchor points, co-creating the relationship, cultivating learning and growth and establishing the coaching agreement with my team clients.

 The AQAL map is just one tool that helps you enhance your systemic capabilities and can be used to diagnose, contract (setting the foundation) and facilitate learning and results with your client team.